Skip to main content

 Are you trying to decide if the "railroad way of life" is right for you?
 Here are some factors to consider:

-• Conductors work in all weather conditions
+• Conductors work in all weather conditions.

 • Railroad conductors are on call, unless they work a shift with set hours (usually yard jobs).
 They usually must report to work within two hours of receiving a call to work.

-• Railroad conductors should be somewhat physically fit because they will experience some days with higher-than-normal physical exertion.
+• Railroad conductors should be physically fit because they will experience some days with higher-than-normal physical exertion.

 • Most railroads are seniority-based (except for some short line railroads).
-As a new hire or an employee low on the seniority rosters, you could be furloughed or laid off from time to time.
+As a new hire or an employee low on the seniority roster, you could be furloughed or laid off from time to time.

 • Railroad conductors should be punctual, honest, and loyal to their employer.